richardfeeney7/Machine-Learning-and-Statistics/README.md

 ### How To Run The Boston House Prices Dataset
 <div align="justify">
-1. Download Cmder command line or use the command line on your computer.<br><br>
+1. Download Cmder command line or use the command line on your computer.
+(Please note that this project uses JS that might not display on github<br>
 2. Go to Github, find my repository or use the following link https://github.com/richardfeeney7/Machine-Learning-and-Statistics.git.
-Click on the Clone/Download button and select download zip. <br><br>
+Click on the Clone/Download button and select download zip. <br>
 3. Once downloaded go to the command line and navigate to this  download using the cd command.
 When I download the zip file, I first had to unzip it and cd into it, and within that folder I had another folder that I need to cd into also.<br><br>
 4. Once in the correct location type Jupyter Lab or Jupyter Notebook into the command like.
 This will open a web server where you can access the files.
-Depending on the settings this might open Internet Explorer, I would recommend closing that web page and use the web address that you can see in the command line. <br><br>
+Depending on the settings this might open Internet Explorer, I would recommend closing that web page and use the web address that you can see in the command line. <br>
 5. When you open the web server and can view my project file, open the <u><b><i>.ipynb</i></b></u> document to view the project. <br><br>
 6. See the below photo of steps that I took, please note that your machine and downloads might be in a different location.
 <br><br>